 Children's Health Insurance Program (CHIP)

 If you lose job-based coverage, you may have the option of continuing healthcare enrollment for 18 months through a law called COBRA.
 If you are eligible for COBRA coverage continuation, your employer must tell you.
-Employers do not have to contribute toward COBRA premiums, so this is likely to be more expensive than your job-based coverage was.
+Usually, employers do not have to contribute toward COBRA premiums, so this is likely to be more expensive than your job-based coverage was.

 Eligibility for COBRA does not exclude you from eligibility for other sources of health insurance, such as plans on the marketplace or Medicaid.
 However, once you enroll in COBRA, you are ineligible for marketplace subsidies and would not qualify for another marketplace special enrollment period if you dropped COBRA coverage.
-If you are eligible for multiple forms of health care coverage, you should compare the costs, covered benefits and provider networks of all of your options before you make a selection.
+If you are eligible for multiple forms of healthcare coverage, you should compare the costs, covered benefits and provider networks of all of your options before you make a selection.

 Make sure you and your family choose quality health insurance and know the risks of skimpy health plans that do not provide comprehensive coverage.

-Page last updated: October 16, 2020
+Page last updated: April 13, 2021